 - To Store.
 Store leftover brownies in an airtight storage container in the refrigerator for up to 4 days.

-- To Serve.
+- To Reheat.
 I enjoyed my brownies best either right out of the refrigerator or warmed in the microwave.

 - To Freeze.
 Freeze brownies in an airtight freezer-safe storage container for up to 2 months.